mdemena/dr-man-game/README.md

 A class to manage all walls and draw it.

 ### Figure
-Abstract class for difine attributes and functions to use in PAC-MAN and Ghost classes
+Abstract class for difine attributes and functions to use in DR-MAN and COVID classes

 ### DR-MAN
-Class used to control propierties of PAC-MAN
+Class used to manage DR-MAN

 ### COVID
-Class used to manage Ghost
+Class used to manage COVIDs

 ## GitHub Repository
 [DR-MAN Game](https://github.com/mdemena/dr-man-game)